Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Background results

 A result similar to Theorem \ref{DCKteo1} holds true for $\Oo_\e$.
-Namely, take the specializations at $q=\e$ in Theorem \ref{Phimap}.
-Denote by $\mathcal{Z}_0(U_\e(H))$ the subalgebra of $U_\e(H)$ generated by the elements ($k\in \{1,\ldots, N\}, i\in \{1,\ldots m\}$)
+Namely, take the specializations at $q=\e$ in Theorem~\ref{Phimap}.
+Denote by $\mathcal{Z}_0(U_\e(G^*))$ the subalgebra of $U_\e(G^*)$ generated by the elements ($k\in \{1,\dots, N\}, i\in \{1,\dots, m\}$)

 It is a central Hopf subalgebra.
-Recall that $\Oo(G)$ can be realized as a Hopf subalgebra of $U(\mathfrak{g})^\circ$, the restricted dual of the envelopping algebra $U(\mathfrak{g})$ over $\mc$.
-In \cite{DC-L} De Concini-Lyubashenko introduced an epimorphism of Hopf algebras $\eta :\Gamma_\e\ra U(\mathfrak{g})$ (essentially a version of Lusztig's ``Frobenius" epimorphism in \cite{Lusztig2}).
-Let us put
+Recall that the coordinate ring $\Oo(G)$ can be identified as a~Hopf algebra with $U(\mathfrak{g})^\circ$, where as usual $U(\mathfrak{g})^\circ$ denotes the restricted dual of the enveloping algebra~$U(\mathfrak{g})$ over $\mc$.
+In \cite[Section 6]{DC-L}, De Concini--Lyubashenko introduced an epimorphism of Hopf algebras $\eta\colon\Gamma_\e\ra U(\mathfrak{g})$ (essentially a version of Lusztig's ``Frobenius'' epimorphism in~\cite{Lusztig2}), defined by